nychealth/EH-dataportal/content/data-stories/public-transit-creates-health/index.md

 Traffic is a huge part of our environment in New York City.
 [In Manhattan’s central business district, the average car speed is under 7 miles per hour](https://www.nysenate.gov/sites/default/files/admin/structure/media/manage/filefile/a/2024-09/speed-kills-report-9-20-24_final.pdf) and has been getting slower over time.
 This traffic imposes a cost on every New Yorker.
 According to the MTA, traffic makes each New Yorker lose an average of 117 hours and nearly $2,000 in lost productivity and other costs each year.
 It also affects our quality of life by worsening air quality, increasing noise, and making it less safe to walk, cycle, and get around without a car.

-But public transit changes our environment for the better - improving the air we breathe and our overall health.
+But public transit changes our environment for the better &mdash; improving the air we breathe and our overall health.

 {{< figure src="gridlock-midtown.jpg" alt="Gridlocked traffic in midtown, Manhattan." class="mb-0" >}}